Honoring the unforgivable - Local News 8

 “I hold that in the present state of civilization, where two races of different origin, and distinguished by color, and other physical differences, as well as intellectual, are brought together, the relation now existing in the slaveholding States between the two, is, instead of an evil, a good — a positive good.”

-Status: Clemson University removed Calhoun’s name from its honors college last week, and Yale University in 2017 renamed its Calhoun College for mathematician Rear Adm.
+Status: Clemson University removed Calhoun’s name from its honors college in June, and Yale University in 2017 renamed its Calhoun College for mathematician Rear Adm.
 Grace Murray Hopper.
+A monument of Calhoun atop a pillar stands in downtown Charleston, South Carolina.

 Source: Clemson University